Omnifarious/factorio_calc/README.md

 expressed this way, it does all math with fractions from Python's fractions module.

+If you're seeing this on GitHub, I'm a Mercurial user, so this is a mirror of the actual [repository on bitbucket][bitbucket_repo].

 It requires Python 3.6 to work, mostly because I really like `f''` strings.
 I'm also not much of a fancy UI guy, so it just has a bunch of functions that do the kinds of things I need.